 For example, if you look at a typical gear review at F&S or OL magazines, the gear they feature will be at the very top of the line, and of questionable value for the money.
 One particular area I always find amusing is flashlight gear reviews.
-With all due respect to any of our readers who have chosen to buy a $150 or more flashlight, but why?
+With all due respect to any of our readers who have chosen to buy a $150 or more flashlight, why?
 There are definitively better ways to spend your outdoor dollars!

 How Can Family-Outdoors Help

 We are trying to provide you, the reader, with as close to 100% unbiased information as we are able.
-We decsribe products and technology in a manner where the consumer can make an educated buying decision where-ever he or she wishes to do so.
+We describe products and technology in a manner where the consumer can make an educated buying decision where-ever he or she wishes to do so.
 Our suggestion is to use our site to do some research, and then begin the process of making your purchase.
 These should be two separate steps.
 The sites whose sole purpose is to sell gear are really not the places where you will get the best advice on what is right for you.

 Camping Gear Articles

 Once you have all of your gear, you need a checklist to remind you of what to bring.
 Here is a checklist that you can get a good start with.